From Russian Culture to German Craft: Melihovo & the Glass Road

 The Melihovo Manor Museum, located 80 km from Moscow, is closely associated with the name of the great Russian writer Anton Chekhov.
 He acquired Melihovo in 1892.
 During the seven years that Chekhov lived in Melihovo, he built three schools, worked as a volunteer doctor, assisted teachers, raised funds for victims of famine and fire,

-participated in the construction of roads and the post office, and, of course, was
+participated in the construction of roads and the post office, and, of course, was a writer.
+During this period (1892-1899), he wrote more than

-40 works that are part of the golden fund of Russian and world literature
+40 works that are part of the golden fund of Russian and world literature.
+The Melikhov Museum honors Chekhov’s memory as a writer and doctor.

 Insider tips on the Glass Road